 FINRA inquiries are primarily triggered by disclosures on the Forms U4 and U5.
 Many of these disclosures stem from allegations made by a customer or broker-dealer.
 Some disclosures are financial, and they reference liens or disputes.
-Others reference arbitrations or judgements against the advisor.
+Others reference arbitrations or judgments against the advisor.
 When a disclosure is published, and it contains information that leads FINRA to believe that a securities regulation, rule, or industry standard of conduct was violated, FINRA will investigate.
-Additional sources of FINRA inquiries include: referrals from regulatory agencies such as the SEC or state securities boards, cycle examinations of a firm or product, and FINRA’s massive proprietary surveillance programs.
+Additional sources of FINRA inquiries include referrals from regulatory agencies such as the SEC or state securities boards, cycle examinations of a firm or product, and FINRA’s massive proprietary surveillance programs.

 FINRA Cops On The Beat

 FINRA receives alerts for unusual or suspicious activities that may be indicative of abusive conduct or manipulation.
 It also keeps an eye on lawsuits and arbitration awards that involve registered representatives or member firms.
 Advisors have been burned for underreporting or late reporting information required to be disclosed on their Forms U4 — so staying compliant is incredibly critical to avoiding sanctions.
 The possibility that serious customer harm occurred has been a stated reason for investigations in the past, as well.
 This is why it’s incredibly important not to take customer dispute and employment separation disclosures lightly.